-7.4.1 Server Interworking - Avaya
+7.4.1 Server Interworking- Avaya

-Navigate to UC-Sec Control Center → Global Profiles → Server Interworking and click the Add Profile button (not shown) to add a new profile or select an existing interworking profile.
+Navigate to Global Profiles → Server Interworking and click the Add Profile button (not shown) to add a new profile or select an existing interworking profile.
 If adding a profile, a screen such as the following is displayed.
 Enter an appropriate Profile Name such as "Avaya" shown below.
 Click Next.

 The following screens illustrate the "General" parameters used in the sample configuration for the Interworking Profile named "Avaya".
 Most parameters retain default values.
-In the sample configuration, T.38 support was checked (although not necessary for Verizon IPCC), and Hold Support was set for RFC3264.
+In the sample configuration, RFC3264 - a=sendonly is selected and T.38 support is checked.